docutils/docutils/sandbox/latex-variants/README.txt

 Instead of two options, do "the right thing" based on simple rules, e.g:

-a) Use the established "package" vs. "custom style sheet" distinction:
+a) Use the "package" vs. "custom style sheet" distinction:

    Rewrite, if there is an filename extension and it is not ``.sty`` ::